 [Regulation 17 amended in Gazette 28 Aug 2012 p.
 4137.]

-18. Protection of banks of waters
+18. Banks of waters, protection of

 (1) A person must not, unless the person has a permit to do so, do or cause the doing of anything that is likely to bring about the collapse or movement of any part of the banks of waters in the Riverpark or development control area.